OFFICIAL AMERICAN KENNEL CLUB (AKC)

 Toffee x Rambo's faux-dilute pup

 And finally, there's Remington....
 He's a blue & tan, but with a thick undercoat of silver.
 We had a German guest one day who said she had been to many, many dog shows and seen hundreds, if not thousands, of dachshunds in her lifetime, but she had never seen one like our Remi!
-He's not visibly dappled (with spots), but has produced dapple pups with plain-colored females - we think he may be a salted dapple.
+He's not visibly dappled (with spots), but has produced dapple pups with plain-colored females - he is a salted dapple.

 Wolfman Jack LH